llama-indexa/indexa-api/README.md

 This is a RESTful API server that queries and caches blockchain data from predefined queries.
 The underlying data warehouse service is the Indexa V2 clickhouse database.

 The server caches queries aggressively to reduce the load on the database.
 The cache is currently invalidated every 24 hours.
-If the request param has a time span, the starting/ending time will be rounded to the previous hour.
+If the request param has a time span, the starting/ending time will be rounded to the previous half-hour marks.
 The response will contain the rounded timestamps.
 All timestamps are in Unix seconds, **not** milliseconds.

 The concurrency of the database queries are managed by a Bullmq job queue.